Generic selectors

 How many League One football teams are in Manchester?

 Three League One clubs call Greater Manchester home.
-They are Bolton Wanderers, Wigan Athletic and Stockpot County.
+They are Bolton Wanderers, Wigan Athletic and Stockport County.

 Bolton Wanderers FC, once a Premier League outfit, is one of English football's oldest clubs.
 Founded in 1874, as Christ Church Football Club, they changed to their current name three years later in 1877.

 The club has never won a top-flight league, but they have lifted the FA Cup on four occasions, the latest of which came in 1958, against rivals Manchester United.
-They have also won three second-division titles.
+They have also won three second-division titles, but they are currently a long way away from returning to the Premier League.

-Bolton has been under huge financial pressure over recent years but has stabilised recently.
-In 2023, they won the EFL Trophy.
+Bolton have been under huge financial pressure over recent years, but things are now starting to look up.
+In 2023, they won the EFL Trophy and promotion back to the Championship now on the agenda.

 They currently play at the Toughsheet Community Stadium, which has had numerous name changes over the last few years due to naming rights and sponsorship changes.

-Wigan Athletic, like Bolton, have also recently played in the Premier League but have tumbled down the league system and had their fair share of struggles.
+Wigan Athletic, like Bolton, have also recently played in the Premier League but since tumbled down the English football pyramid.

 The Latics haven't enjoyed much silverware down the years but, like Bolton, their most recent FA Cup victory came against one of the Manchester big boys.
-Wigan shocked the world by lifting the Cup for the first time by beating Manchester City 1-0 at Wembley in 2013.
+Wigan shocked the world by lifting the Cup for the first time by beating Manchester City 1-0 at Wembley in 2013, the same year they were relegated to the Championship.

 Who could forget the scenes when Ben Watson headed the Latics ahead in the 93rd minute to give the so-called smaller club from Greater Manchester the bragging rights over their bigger, more successful, local rivals?